National Fascisti: Disappearance

 Cracks began to show in the group, notably around December 1926 when Rippon-Seymour pulled a sword and an unlicensed gun on Croydon branch leader Charles Eyres after Eyres has accused the leader of defrauding the party out of funds and of dictatorial leadership.
 Eyres had brought a gang of cudgel-wielding supporters from Kensington to confront Rippon-Seymour whilst the leader's use of the Colt revolver, which actually belonged to "Victor Barker", saw him convicted of both possession of an illegal firearm and common assault at the Old Bailey.

-In 1927 a leading member was "Colonel Victor Barker", born Lillias Irma Valerie Barker and called Valerie Arkell-Smith.
-The National Fascisti members did not know he was assigned female at birth and treated him as a man; Barker became secretary to Rippon-Seymour as well as training members in the boxing and fencing clubs.
+In 1927 a leading member was Victor Barker, a transvestite who spent many years as 'Sir Victor Barker', 'Colonel Ivor Barker' and 'Captain Barker.
+The National Fascisti members did not know he was born female and treated him as a man; Arkell-Smith became secretary to Rippon-Seymour as well as training members in the boxing and fencing clubs.

 A series of internal struggles saw them change their name to the British National Fascists on 19 July 1926, under the leadership of Rippon-Seymour.
 Meanwhile, leading members such as Colonel Ralph Bingham drifted from the group to become active instead in the Organisation for the Maintenance of Supplies.
 Such a small group could not withstand internal wrangling and the movement faded from the scene fairly quickly after this.

 Significance

 Despite their general failure the National Fascisti remain significant for being the first group in British politics to attempt to develop fascism as a specifically British ideology.
-They also helped to launch the political careers of William Joyce and Arnold Leese, who had helped to instigate the split from the British Fascisti and who would go on to greater significance.
+They also helped to launch the political careers of William Joyce and Arnold Leese, who had helped to instigate the split from the British Fascisti and who would go on to greater significance: Joyce became a notorious Nazi collaborator under the codename of "Lord Haw-Haw", while Leese would go on to establish his own Imperial Fascist League.